isomerpages/ncss-ssi/_training/Children, Youth and Family Training Courses.md

 and is currently a master practice leader after being appointed by the Ministry of Social and Family Development (MSF).</p>
 <p><strong>Mr Praveen Nair</strong>
-<br>Praveen is currently a lecturer and senior consultant with more than 20
+<br>Dr Praveen Nair is currently a director at Raven Counselling &amp; Consultancy
+and has more than 20 years of clinical, supervisory and management experience from 3 sectors (the Civil Service, the Non-Profit Sector, &amp; the Private Sector).
+He presently serves as a Consultant &amp; Clinical Supervisor for a myriad of organisations that include SSAs, schools, and law firms.
-years of clinical, supervisory and management experience across the civil service, non-profit and the private sector.
-Apart from being the first practitioner in Singapore to have developed an intervention programme that is contextualised for local ‘at-risk’ youth, Praveen is also the first local practitioner to conduct the Workforce Development Agency (WDA) and university accredited training programmes in ‘Advanced Counselling Skills’ and ‘Understanding Criminality in Singapore Youth’.</p>
-<p>Additionally, he was the first clinician in Singapore to have provided
+Apart from being the first practitioner-researcher in Singapore to have developed a peer-reviewed &amp; published intervention model specifically for local ‘at-risk’ youth, Praveen is also the first practitioner to conduct the WDA and university accredited training programmes of ‘<em>Advanced Counselling Skills’</em> and ‘<em>Understanding Criminality in Singapore Youth’</em>.
+Similarly, he was the first clinician in Singapore to have provided full-time consultation services on the ‘Responsible Thinking Process’ for a mainstream school.</p>
-full-time consultation services on the ‘Responsible Thinking Process’ for a mainstream school and to the staff of ‘high-risk’ schools.
-He is a member of the Golden Key International Honour Society, Singapore Psychological Society (SPS and is a MSF Certified Practitioner for the Management of Family Violence.</p>
+<p>A Chartered Psychologist with the British Psychological Society, and a
+Full Member with the Singapore Psychological Society, Praveen is also an MSF-Certified Practitioner for the management of family violence and an adjunct faculty member at the Singapore University of Social Sciences &amp;
+James Cook University Singapore.
+Furthermore, Praveen was a Clinical Supervisor for the New School of Psychotherapy’s Doctorate Programme (UK), and is currently a Clinical Supervisor for Monash University’s Master of Counselling course in Singapore.</p>
 <p><strong>Ms Seah Kheng Yeow</strong>
 <br>Kheng Yeow graduated with a degree in social work and master’s in counselling.
 She was formerly the head, family development and community relations with